African Methodist Episcopal Zion Church: History

 The origins of this church can be traced to the John Street Methodist Church of New York City.
 Following acts of overt discrimination in New York (such as black parishioners being forced to leave worship), many black Christians left to form their own churches.
 The first church founded by the AME Zion Church was built in 1800 and was named Zion; one of the founders was William Hamilton, a prominent orator and abolitionist.
 These early black churches still belonged to the Methodist Episcopal Church denomination, although the congregations were independent.
 During the Great Awakening, the Methodists and Baptists had welcomed free blacks and slaves to their congregations and as preachers.

 The fledgling Zion church grew, and soon multiple churches developed from the original congregation.
 These churches were attended by black congregants, but ministered to by white ordained Methodist ministers.
 In 1820, six of these churches met to ordain James Varick as an elder, and in 1821 he was made the first General Superintendent of the AME Zion Church.
 A debate raged within the white-dominated Methodist church over accepting black ministers.
 This debate ended on July 30, 1822, when James Varick was ordained as the first bishop of the AME Zion church, a newly independent denomination.
 The total membership in 1866 was about 42,000.
 Two years later, it claimed 164,000 members, as it sent missionaries to the South after the American Civil War to plant new churches with the newly emancipated freedmen.
-The A.M.E.
-Zion Church had been part of the Abolitionist movement and became known as the 'Freedom Church', because it was associated with the period after emancipation of the slaves.
+The AME Zion Church had been part of the abolitionist movement and became known as the "Freedom Church", because it was associated with the period after emancipation of the slaves.